A Walk to Remember (novel): Plot summary

 A few days later, Jamie asks Landon to participate in the school's production of The Christmas Angel.
 While Landon is not very enthusiastic about participating, he agrees to it anyway.
 Jamie, on the other hand, could not be happier about her new castmate.
 Landon knows that if his friends learn about his role in the play, he will be teased relentlessly.
-One day at rehearsal, Jamie asks if Landon will walk her home, after which it becomes routine.
-A couple of days later Eric mocks the couple during their walk home and Landon becomes truly embarrassed to be with Jamie.
+One day at rehearsal, Jamie asks if Landon will walk her home, and it becomes a routine.
+A couple of days later, Eric mocks the couple during their walk home, and Landon becomes truly embarrassed to be with Jamie.

 Meanwhile, Landon continues to learn about all the people and organizations Jamie spends her time helping, including an orphanage.
-Landon and Jamie visit the orphanage one day to discuss a possible showing of The Christmas Angel, but their proposal is quickly rejected by Mr. Jenkins.
-When Jamie and Landon were waiting to meet Mr. Jenkins, she tells Landon that all she wants in the future is to get married in a church full of people and to have her father walk her down the aisle.
+Landon and Jamie visit the orphanage one day to discuss a possible showing of The Christmas Angel, but Mr. Jenkins quickly rejects their proposal.
+When Jamie and Landon are waiting to meet Mr. Jenkins, she tells Landon that all she wants in the future is to get married in a church full of people and to have her father walk her down the aisle.
 While Landon thinks this is a strange wish, he accepts it.
 In truth, he is beginning to enjoy his time with her.